 An H2@Scale cooperative research and development agreement (CRADA) call was issued in August 2017 to seek qualified partners to participate in projects with the H2@Scale national laboratories consortium.
 The selected collaborative projects address key challenges associated with wide-scale production and use of hydrogen to address critical issues such as enabling grid resiliency, energy security, and domestic job creation and leadership in manufacturing.
-As of the end of fiscal year (FY) 2018, there were 24 selected CRADA call projects moving forward.
+In Fiscal Year (FY) 2019, there were 23 active projects, with three additional projects selected and expected to begin work in FY 2020.
 Each project is receiving between \$25,000 and \$1,786,000 in Fuel Cell Technologies Office funding as a match of industry funding.

-Table 1 lists the H2@Scale CRADA call projects, followed by brief descriptions of each project.
+Table 1 lists the FY 2019 H2@Scale CRADA call projects, followed by brief descriptions of each project.